dieghernan/tidygeoboundaries/README.md

 ## License

-This package is released under the CC BY-4.0 license.
-See the `LICENSE.md` file for full details.
+This package is released under the [CC BY-4.0](https://creativecommons.org/licenses/by/4.0/) license.
 Note that the boundary data being accessed (via geoBoundaries) also uses open licences; please check the specific dataset metadata for licensing details.

 ## Acknowledgements

-- Many thanks to the geoBoundaries￼ team and the William & Mary geoLab for creating and maintaining the dataset. ￼
+- Many thanks to the geoBoundaries team and the William & Mary geoLab for creating and maintaining the dataset.
 - Thanks to the **R** package community and all contributors to this package’s development.
 - If you use **geobounds** (and underlying geoBoundaries data) in your